Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Experiments with Real-World Data

-Our proposed method is applied to dynamic point cloud data denoising.
-Dynamic point cloud data contains 3D coordinates of dynamically evolving points.
-When point cloud data are acquired, the measurement error leads to the displacements of the geometric coordinates of the point clouds.
-Here, we consider graph-based denoising approaches.
-The performance of noise removal depends on the underlying graph.
-In this experiment, denoising is performed by using graph heat kernel filtering \cite{zhang2008}.
-The time-varying graph used in the denoising is estimated from noisy point cloud data.
+We apply our method for dynamic point cloud (DPC) data denoising.
+DPC data contain 3D coordinates of dynamically evolving points.
+Graphs for point cloud data are typically constructed using static methods such as kNN graphs.
+However, when point cloud data are acquired, it is often contaminated with noise due to measurement errors, which leads to displacements of the geometric coordinates of the point clouds.
+Therefore, considering the temporal difference of graphs is expected to enhance noise removal performance.
+We use graph heat kernel filtering \cite{zhang2008} for denoising.
+The TV graph used in the denoising is estimated from noisy point cloud data.

-We use the dynamic point cloud dataset in \cite{gall2009}, which contains five dynamic point clouds: {\it dance, dog, handstand, skirt}, and {\it wheel}.
-As this dataset is clean data, with position ranges from $-260$ to $1932$, we added Gaussian noise with $\sigma = 90$, which is a significantly higher noise level.
-The time-varying graph is learned from the dataset downsampled to 357 points and evolving over 240 time slots.
-In this experiment, we use fixed parameters for each method, which is determined by a grid search with {\it dance} data, and evaluate the denoising performance with the other four data.
+We use the DPC dataset in \cite{gall2009}, which contains five DPCs: {\it dance, dog, handstand, skirt}, and {\it wheel}.
+As this dataset is clean data, with position ranges from $-260$ to $1932$, we added Gaussian noise with $\sigma = 90$, a very high noise level.
+The TV graph is learned from the dataset downsampled to 357 points and evolving over 240 time slots.
+In this experiment, we use fixed parameters for each method, which are determined by a grid search with {\it dance} data, and evaluate the denoising performance with the other four data.

-Table \ref{tab:denoise} summarizes the dynamic point cloud denoising qualities.
-Time-varying graph learning methods, TGL-Tikhonov and TGL-FLasso, show better results than SGL-Smooth and $k$-nearest neighbor.
-This indicates that the $k$-nearest neighbor cannot construct the meaningful graph from noisy data.
-Additionally, TGL-FLasso outperformed TGL-Tikhonov up to 6 dB.
+\autoref{tab:denoise} summarizes our DPC denoising results.
+We observe that the TV graph learning methods perform better than SGL-Smooth and $k$-nearest neighbor ($k$-NN), indicating that the $k$-NN fails to construct a meaningful graph from noisy data.
+Additionally, TGL-TH outperformed TGL-Tik by up to 6 dB.

-Fig.~\ref{fig:pc_denoise} shows the visualization of denoising results of the {\it wheel} at a certain time.
-Similar to the numerical performance, the $k$-nearest neighbor cannot capture the structure of the human body.
-SGL-Smooth and TGL-Tikhonov yield slightly better outputs than that by the $k$-nearest neighbor; however, the arms and legs are still problematic.
-On the other hand, TGL-FLasso can successfully capture the structure of the human body than the other methods.
+\autoref{fig:pc_denoise} shows the visualization of denoising results of the {\it wheel} at a certain time.
+Similar to the numerical performance, the $k$-NN cannot capture the structure of the human body.
+SGL-Smooth and TGL-Tik yield slightly better outputs than those by the $k$-NN; however, the arms and legs are still problematic.
+On the other hand, TGL-TH can better capture the structure of the human body than the other methods.